Half of the world’s habitable land is used for agriculture

 In the visualization, we see the breakdown of global land area today.
 Around 10% is covered by glaciers, and a further 14% by deserts and other barren land.
 The rest is what researchers call ‘habitable land’.

-Croplands make up one-third of agricultural land, and grazing land makes up the remaining two-thirds.3
+Croplands comprise one-third of agricultural land, and grazing land comprises two-thirds.3

-However, only half of the world’s croplands are used to grow crops that are consumed by humans directly.
-We use a lot of land to grow crops for biofuels and other industrial products, and an even bigger share is used to feed livestock.4
+However, only half of the world’s croplands are used to grow crops that humans consume directly.
+We use a lot of land to grow crops for biofuels and other industrial products, and an even more significant share is used to feed livestock.4

 If we combine global grazing land with the amount of cropland used for animal feed, livestock accounts for 80% of agricultural land use.
-The vast majority of the world’s agricultural land is used to raise livestock for meat and dairy.
+Most of the world’s agricultural land is used to raise livestock for meat and dairy.

 Crops for humans account for 16%.
 And non-food crops for biofuels and textiles come to 4%.5

-Despite the vast amount of land used for livestock animals, they contribute quite a small share of the global calorie and protein supply.
-Meat, dairy, and farmed fish provide just 17% of the world’s calories, and 38% of its protein.6
+Despite the vast land used for livestock animals, they contribute quite a small share of the global calorie and protein supply.
+Meat, dairy, and farmed fish provide just 17% of the world’s calories and 38% of its protein.6

-Croplands — used for direct human food and non-food uses such as biofuels — are as large as the land area of China.
+Croplands — used for direct human food and non-food uses such as biofuels — are as large as China's land area.

 The world can use much less land for farming